os2137/hello-world/README.md

 # hello-world
 github tutorial
-Hi there, I am onkar, trying to learn new stuff associated with data analytics..
+Hi Friends,
+How are you today, I am onkar and i m learning the best use of github.. let us get going :)